Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Preliminaries

 We extend the HSS construction algorithm described in \cite{gorman2019robust} which is partially matrix-free and leverages sketching.
-One of the benefits of this algorithm is that the matrix $A$ does not need to be explicitly formed, only a matrix-vector computation routine and access to $O(nr)$ entries of $A$ is required.
-Instead of compressing the Hankel block itself at each node, we compress a sketch of the Hankel block from which we can recover the compressed version of the off diagonal block.
+The algorithm needs a matrix-vector multiplication routine and access to $O(nr)$ entries of $A$.
+Instead of compressing the Hankel block itself at each node, we compress a sketch of the Hankel block from which we can recover the compressed version of the off diagonal block~\cite{martinsson2011fast}.
 Then, as we traverse up the tree we combine local sketches from both of the children Hankel blocks, and subtract off the already compressed low rank blocks to recover a local sketch for the parent Hankel block that is written in the basis of the children blocks.
-Finally, this local sketch can be compressed, leveraging the nested basis property.
-This procedure is described in equations (2.5)-(2.9) of \cite{gorman2019robust} and in detail in \cref{appendix:algodescription}.
-We recommend that if you are not familiar with HSS construction algorithms you read the detailed illustration of \cref{algo::HSScompressNodeAdaptive} in \cref{appendix:algodescription}.
+Finally, this local sketch can be compressed, exploiting the nested basis property.
+This procedure is described in equations (2.5)-(2.9) of~\cite{gorman2019robust} and in detail in~\cref{appendix:algodescription}~\cite{martinsson2011fast}.

-We leverage an interpolative decomposition to compress the off diagonal Hankel blocks.
-Given a matrix $A$ with dimensions $m \times m$ with rank $r \ll m$.
+We use an interpolative decomposition to compress the off diagonal Hankel blocks \cite{woolfe2008fast}.
+Given a matrix $A$ with dimensions $m \times m$ with numerical rank $r \ll m$.
 We can write an interpolative decomposition of $A$ as $A = U A(J,:) + O(\eps)$.
 Where $U$ has dimensions $m \times r$ and $J$ is an index set of $r$ rows.
-This interpolative decomposition can be computed using a rank revealing QR factorization, detailed in equation (2.4) of \cite{gorman2019robust}.
+This interpolative decomposition can be computed using a rank revealing QR factorization~\cite{gu1996efficient}, detailed in equation (2.4) of \cite{gorman2019robust}.

-\begin{remark} In practice, the interpolative decomposition is computed using a rank revealing QR factorization as $A = A(:,J) V$ which computes a column basis.
-To compute a row basis, we compute the iterpolative decomposition of $A^* = A^*(:,J) V$ and apply the conjugate transpose so $A = V^* A(J,:)$, then we can rename $V^* = U$ so $A = U A(J,:)$ resulting in a row basis. \end{remark}
+\begin{remark} In practice, the interpolative decomposition is computed using a rank revealing QR factorization as $A \approx A(:,J) V$ which computes a column basis.
+To compute a row basis, we compute the interpolative decomposition of $A^* \approx A^*(:,J) V$ and apply the conjugate transpose so $A \approx V^* A(J,:)$, then we can rename $V^* = U$ so $A \approx U A(J,:)$ resulting in a row basis. \end{remark}